jik18001/CTngOld/Readme.md

 **`a CA`**:  sh CATest.sh [Certificate Authority ID]

+# Monitor Network Configuration

+Each monitor number is connected to its corresponding gossiper number

+Monitors are responsible for the "FakeCAs" and "FakeLoggers" (see those folders for info) as follows:

+* 1 - logger1,logger2,CA1
+* 2 - logger2, logger3, CA2
+* 3 - logger1, logger3, CA1, CA3
+* 4 - logger2, CA2, CA3

 The `testData` folder contains configurations for testing, but configs can be generated using the functions in `config`.